mjisaak/vscode/README.md

 # Visual Studio Code Customization

 This repository contains my Visual Studio Code settings and scripts to backup them.
+Feel free to **fork** this repository and use it to backup your own settings.

-## Shortcuts I can't remember
+## Shortcuts (that I can't remember)

 |Key   |Shortcut   |
 |---|---|